 Is this course for me?

-You want to be able to confidently communicate your parenting choices to friends and family, knowing your choices are supported by research and evidence.
+- You want to be able to confidently communicate your parenting choices to friends and family

-You want to grow as a person and as a parent, leaning on the support from a community who will stand behind you and cheer you on.
+- You want support from an experienced parent educator, and a community who will stand behind you and cheer you on

 Please note: you may join the course from anywhere in the world.
 Course participants are always international, which adds a wonderful dimension to our online community.